eberkund/resume/resume.md

 *	**Software Developer, Kindred**
 	October 2019 -- Present

-	- Worked primarily with AWS, Go and React to develop tools for warehouse automation robot
+	- Developed software to improve effeciency of warehouse automation robots
+	- Used Go, Typescript, ES6, gRPC, React+Redux
+	- Managed source code and deployments using GitHub, Terraform, Docker, CircleCI, AWS

 *	**Software Developer, Clever Devices**
 	October 2017 -- Present

 	- Worked in an agile environment with a geographically distributed team
 	- Fixed issues and developed new features using .NET, MS SQL, JavaScript (React)
 	- Assisted in transforming a large legacy codebase to microservices architecture by evangelicalizing test driven development within my team and deploying new infrastructure to vastly improve continuous integration